Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

         <truncated>
         ```

+        As a developer, you get to choose!

 ---

-## Run `hello-world.nf`
+## Executing `hello-world.nf`

-The **`nextflow run`** command is used to execute pipelines:
+The **`nextflow run`** command is used to execute Nextflow pipelines:

 ```bash
 nextflow run <pipeline.nf>
 ```

 When a pipeline is stored locally we need to supply the full path to the script.
 However, if the pipeline has been submitted to GitHub (and we have an internet connection) we can execute it without a local copy.
-For example, the `hello` repository hosted on the `nextflow-io` GitHub account:
+For example, the **hello** repository hosted on the **nextflow-io** GitHub account can be executed using:

 ```bash
 nextflow run nextflow-io/hello